Connect with others who understand.

 • Combined type

-The Link Between ADHD and Alzheimer’s
+The Link Between Attention-Deficit/Hyperactivity Disorder and Alzheimer’s

-A 2023 study found that adults diagnosed ADHD may have a higher risk of developing dementia later on in life.
+A 2023 study found that adults diagnosed with ADHD may have a higher risk of developing dementia later on in life.
 Dementia is an umbrella term for cognitive decline, with Alzheimer’s accounting for roughly 60 percent to 80 percent of dementia cases.

 The research followed more than 100,000 adults, both with and without an adult ADHD diagnosis, for 17 years.
 It found that adults with ADHD were 2.77 times more likely to be diagnosed with dementia than those without ADHD.

 Another study from 2022 reported that adults with ADHD had an initial 2.92 times increased risk of developing dementia and a 6.21 times greater risk of mild cognitive impairment.
-However, when the analysis took into account coexisting psychiatric conditions, such as depression and anxiety, the risk was significantly lower."
+However, when the analysis took into account coexisting psychiatric conditions, such as depression and anxiety, the risk was significantly lower.

-Theories on the ADHD-Alzheimer’s Connection
+Theories on the Attention-Deficit/Hyperactivity Disorder Alzheimer’s Connection

 Genetic Vulnerabilities